VerificAgent: Domain-Specific Memory Verification for Scalable Oversight of Aligned Computer-Use Agents: VerificAgent Framework

 \subsection{Problem Formulation}

 We address the general problem of executing a high‐level, domain‐specific task \(\mathcal{T}\) within an interactive GUI environment—an abstraction that applies to any software application.
-Without loss of generality, we instantiate our framework in the web‐based PowerPoint app.
-For example, one such task is: $\mathcal{T} = \text{\enquote{format all titles to 24 pt bold}}.$
+We instantiate our framework in the web‐based Microsoft Office apps, including Word, Excel, and PowerPoint.

-Each trial proceeds as follows: \begin{enumerate} \item The agent is given the natural‐language task description \(\mathcal{T}\) and an initial screenshot \(S_{0}\) capturing the current slide state. \item At each step \(i = 1,\dots,k\), the agent observes the most recent screenshot \(S_{i-1}\), generates a GUI action \(a_{i}\), executes it, and then receives the next screenshot \(S_{i}\). \item After executing the final action \(a_{k}\), the agent downloads the resulting PowerPoint deck \(D_{k}\). \end{enumerate} We analyze \(D_{k}\) with a grader function:
+Each trial proceeds as follows: \begin{enumerate} \item The agent is given the natural‐language task description \(\mathcal{T}\) and an initial screenshot \(S_{0}\) capturing the current slide state. \item At each step \(i = 1,\dots,k\), the agent observes the most recent screenshot \(S_{i-1}\), generates a GUI action \(a_{i}\), executes it, and then receives the next screenshot \(S_{i}\). \item After executing the final action \(a_{k}\), the agent downloads the resulting Office document \(D_{k}\). \end{enumerate} We analyze \(D_{k}\) with a grader function:

 Our objective is to maximize the success probability

 over repeated trials, by leveraging past experience through our memory–planning framework—without updating the underlying model parameters.